MileTwo/riodemo/README.md

-# Rio Demo
+# An Introduction to Rio

+Rio is an [open source project](https://github.com/rancher/rio) from [Rancher Labs](https://rancher.com).
+On the [Rio project page](https://rio.io/) it is described as a MicroPass for Kubernetes.
+Looking under the covers we find a list of popular Kubernetes projects such as Istio, Knative, Let's Encrypt, Prometheus and more.
+Rio's focus is on simplicity, integrating these feature rich projects and giving you an easy way to get up and running quickly.
+As you will see in this article, Rio does deliver on their claim:

+> "[Rio] gives you simple commands to deploy, manage, scale, and version applications, which means that you can run your apps the way you want to without having to spend time wiring them together"

+If your company is investing in Kubernetes or you have a personal interest in becoming more productive on the platform then you will want to learn more about Rio.
+The project is currently in Alpha status but from what I have seen so far is powerful and fun to work with!

-The article is intended to give an introduction to Rio by way of example.
-Certain features of Rio will be demonstrated.
-This article is written in a way that it can double as a turoral.
-You are invited to follow alonge.
+This article gives an introduction to Rio by way of example.
+Certain features of Rio are demonstrated to give us an idea of its capabilities and the effort required to accomplish our goals.
+The Rio commands and their output are shown making it possible to get a lot from simply reading the examples.
+However, it is written as a tutorial and you are invited to follow along; the source code referenced in this article can be found [our this github page](https://github.com/MileTwo/riodemo).

 ## Rio Concepts

 Rio is a MicroPaaS that can be layered on top of any standard Kubernetes cluster.
 To understand Rio we will need to understand a few basic Rio concepts:

-* **Service** – Scalable set of containers that provide a similar function.
+* **Service** – Scalable set of containers that provide a similar function
 * **App** – Contains multiple service revisions.
-Each revision gets it’s own DNS name.
+Each revision gets it’s own DNS name
 * **Router** – Virtual service that routes and load balances traffic.
-Rules based on hostname, path, headers, protocol & source.
+Rules based on hostname, path, headers, protocol & source
-* **External Service** – A way of registering external IPs or hostnames into the service mesh such that they may be accessed via short name.
+* **External Service** – A way of registering external IPs or hostnames into the service mesh such that they may be accessed via short name
-* **Service Mesh** – Istio service mesh, deployed for securing, routing, monitoring, and controlling inter- and intra- service traffic.
+* **Service Mesh** – Istio service mesh, deployed for securing, routing, monitoring, and controlling inter- and intra- service traffic

 ## Service Mesh

 A *service mesh* is a large topic one that we can not adequately cover here, see the [Istio Docs](https://istio.io/docs/concepts/what-is-istio/) for more information.
-However, it is worth pointing out a few key featrue so that we can understand better what is happening.
+However, it is worth pointing out a few key feature in order to understand better what is happening.

 Istio will install a proxy on each pod, a "sidecar".
-The proxy implements L7 routing which enables Isto to implment certain features such as:
+The proxy implements L7 routing which allows Isto to implement certain features such as:

 * circuit breakers
 * policy enforcement
 * metrics collection and reporting
-* security
 * defend against *man-in-the-middle* attack
 * service access control
 * audit who did what at what time

 All traffic entering and leaving the pod is routed via the proxy without requiring any application changes